 As a National Historic Site of Canada, this retreat was regal enough for Prince William and Kate the Duchess on a recent visit.

 The Emerald Lake Lodge is situated on the British Columbia side of the Canadian Rocky Mountains.
 This 85-room lodge sits almost directly on the turquoise-colored water of the Emerald Lake.

 Set in the Yoho National Park and surrounded by the Rocky Mountains, the Emerald Lake Lodge features 85 rooms with wood-burning fireplaces, an outdoor hot tub, three restaurants, and a lounge.

 The cuisine served is locally sourced and inspired in offerings and the name.
-You'll find free-range elk, bison, and seafood on their Rocky Mountain menus at The Kicking Horse Lounge and The Cilantro on the Lake.
+Free-range elk, bison, and seafood are on their Rocky Mountain menus at The Kicking Horse Lounge and The Cilantro on the Lake.
 Beyond the plates and pours, guests indulge in dog sledding, snowboarding, canoeing, and white water rafting.

 Photo credit Bugaboo Lodge main image: CMH Heli-Skiing & Summer Adventures/Lyle Grisdale

 Photo credit-Bugaboo Lodge small image: CMH Heli-Skiing & Summer Adventures/Jesse Tamayo